SifatAli008/ClinicalForge/README.md

 - User management and analytics
 - Complete data management capabilities
 - Access to all system features
+- Submission management and editing
+- Article creation and management

 ### Navigation by Role